 Nominee Director (resident director) — a Singapore resident that acts as a Director of the company on paper without interfering with your decisions.
-A Singaporean company can have as many directors as you want but at least one needs to be local.
+A company registered in Singapore can have as many directors as you want but at least one needs to be local.
 Hiring a nominee solves this problem.
 It is legal according to Part IXA of Singapore’s Companies Act and is a commonly provided service in Singapore.

 Can I get rid of the Nominee?